MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/directives/devenv-directive-pragma-implicitwith.md

 [!INCLUDE[2020_releasewave2](../../includes/2020_releasewave2.md)]

-The `#pragma implicitwith` directive can enable or disable warnings on usage of implicit `with` statements in AL code.
+The `#pragma implicitwith` instruction can enable or disable warnings on usage of implicit `with` statements in AL code.

 ## Syntax